internetarchive/sandcrawler/minio/README.md

 Note that on the backend minio is just storing objects as files on disk.

+## Deploying minio Server

+It seems to be important to use a version of minio from at least December 2019 era for on-disk compression to actually work.

+Currently install minio (and mc, the minio client) in prod by simply downloading the binaries and calling from systemd.

 ## Buckets and Directories

 Hosts and buckets: